"Sight-Reading & Harmony" Description

 CLICK HERE to order "Sight-Reading & Harmony"

 SIGHT-READING & HARMONY: Progressive Pieces for Keyboard, Grades 1-10, Selected from Four-Part Chorales by J.S.
-Bach (ca. 220 pages, GBC comb binding, published by BachScholar Publishing, LLC, due for release July 24, 2017) suits the following purposes:
+Bach (ca. 220 pages, black coil binding for easy page turning, published by BachScholar Publishing, LLC, hardcopy due for release September, 2017) suits the following purposes:

 - PRIVATE TEACHERS: Piano/Organ/Harpsichord instruction in the studio at home, college, or university.
 For children (with the aid of a teacher) through adults.
 Teachers and students will love the 150 pages of beautiful Bach chorale excerpts as well as 10 full chorales at the end.
 In addition, teachers and students will come back time again to the practical scale, chord, and cadence exercises presented in Part 1.